eschulte/goa/README.md

 6. At this point it is possible to run program optimization from the lisp REPL as described below.
-To build a command line program optimization executable, install cl-launch [9] and then run make.
+To build a command line program optimization executable, install buildapp [9] and then run make.

 ### Make Variables